jon-jacky/Piety/README.md

 Piety is written in Python 3 since June 2015.
 Earlier work is saved in this repository in the *python2* tag.
 The conversion is described [here](doc/python3.md).
 Piety now requires Python 3.5.

+## Tested Platform ##

+The Piety software has only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on my hardware).
+It has only run in the Mac OS Terminal, through version 2.6.2 (361.2).
+It has only run on CPython downloaded from python.org, through version 3.9.0.

 Revised Apr 2022